Rayxclockwork/Lab-2/README.md

 # Lab-2
+Project name:

-About me with interactive guessing game
+This is an about me with an interactive guessing game.
+Fuctionality includes questions prompted in functions, and html/css styling for the webpage.

 Author: Raven Delaney

 Reflection
 Day 4

-Shelby Byrd was the Driver and Raven Delaney was the Navigator for Lab 04 on 9/12/19.
+I was the driver for https://github.com/shelbybyrd/lab-02 I was the navigator for https://github.com/Rayxclockwork/Lab-2.git